-Herbalists and alternative health care providers recommend dandelion root to detoxify the liver and gall bladder, but the evidence for this effect rests on one weak study, says UMMC.
-In fact, your organs perform detoxification for you on a routine basis.
-As noted by the British Dietetic Association, if your organs were not functioning properly and your body filled with toxins, you would be seriously ill and in need of more than tea.
+In fact, one of the primary jobs of your digestive organs is to detoxify the body on a routine basis.
+If your organs were not functioning properly and your body filled with toxins, you would be seriously ill and in need of more than tea.

 Some people may experience an allergic reaction to dandelion and related plants.
 If you are allergic to chamomile, chrysanthemums, marigold, yarrow and the ragweed plant family, dandelion tea may not be right for you.
 Allergy symptoms seem to occur more often, however, when sensitive people simply touch the weed directly.

-Dandelion Interaction with Medications
+Beware Interaction with Medications

 Dandelion has the potential to affect your medications, although this may occur primarily with the leaf of the plant and not the root.
 For example, dandelion can make medications leave your body more quickly.
-People on blood-thinning medications may be at risk for bleeding if they take dandelion, and diabetics may find that the herb lowers their blood sugar.
+People on blood-thinning medications may be at risk of bleeding if they take dandelion, and diabetics may find that the herb lowers their blood sugar.

 Drinking Dandelion Root Tea

 You can find dandelion root as dried loose tea or in teabags at the supermarket.
 It can have a slightly bitter flavor, and may benefit from a sweetener like honey.
 If you're ambitious, you can also pick your own roots, then chop and roast them to make a dandelion root "coffee" with a flavor that's close to coffee.
 But because it doesn't contain caffeine, you can drink dandelion tea before bed.